Estimate Time6 min

 Key takeaways

-• Interest rates at multidecade highs continue to make financing deals more expensive.
+• Interest rates near multidecade highs have made financing deals more expensive, but that could be about to change.

 Number and value of M&A deals globally